 "I had tried many times over 14 years to capture a landscape worthy of Kaikoura, but been disappointed - until now.
-This time, a front was approaching across the Tasman & my weather app. predicted 'hazy sunshine with some clouds' at dawn - could be promising?
-But I never could have expected such an incredible display ... the pink tones first developed in the far distance & initially it seemed like these striking clouds might miss out.
+On this occasion, a weather front was approaching across the Tasman & my weather app. predicted 'some clouds' at dawn - could be promising?
+But I never could have expected such an incredible display ... the pink tones first developed in the far distance & initially it seemed like these striking clouds might miss out (click here).
 Oh no!
 But a few more minutes passed & these gorgeous pinks slowly formed - "wow" (to say the least!)
 I captured several sets, rating the ISO to 800 in order to freeze the waves, whilst maintaining good depth of field.
 Finally, my patience was rewarded with one of my best!

 Despite the appearance that the tide is out, I checked the tide timetable after my shoot & high tide was infact only 2 hrs away.
 Kaikoura's magnitude 7.8 earthquake in Nov.
 2016 raised the seabed 2 metres, lifting these rocks from beneath the waves.
 So under the same tidal conditions before then, these rock formations would have been underwater!"

 Equipment: 60Mp Phase One DB + Mamiya AFD 645 + 45mm lens

 5 frames stitched for maximum detail & clarity

 Exposure: 1/80 sec @ f9 ISO 800

 Click on this image to play a brief video: